-Sex, age at presentation affect cirrhosis response to therapyMarch 30th, 2013 in Diseases, Conditions, Syndromes /
+Sex, age at presentation affect cirrhosis response to therapyMarch 30, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 (HealthDay)—Among patients with primary biliary cirrhosis (PBC), sex and age at presentation affect the response to ursodeoxycholic acid (UDCA), according to a study published in the March issue of Gastroenterology.